How to Visualize A Customer-Centric Strategy

 • How does your product or service help solve the customer’s problems?

-Creating unique and intentionally designed customer journey maps is critical to putting your customer’s needs first and should be a process adopted by all employees in the organization and built right into the culture.
+Creating unique and intentionally designed customer journey mapping is critical to putting your customer’s needs first and should be a process adopted by all employees in the organization and built right into the culture.

 User Personas

-A user persona is a fictional representation of your ideal customer.
+A user persona creator is a fictional representation of your ideal customer.
 It’s based on user research but contains key psychometric points that help you identify how your customer thinks and behaves.
 A deep understanding of your ideal customer will influence everything from product design to post transaction support.
 It helps you uncover ways people search for your business, buy and use your products, and gives you a basis to focus your efforts across multiple areas.

 Visualizing your customer-centric strategy-User Personas